40+ Books About Paris You MUST Read Before Visiting France

 person standing in front of glass door in the 18th arrondissement of Paris, France

-The Paris Wife
+Buy The Paris Wife here

-Paris By The Book
+Buy Paris By The Book here

 Villa Leandré: An English-Inspired Art-Deco Street in Montmartre, 18th arrondissement, Paris, France

-Murder on the Eiffel Tower
+Murder on the Eiffel Tower by Claude Izner

-The Lollipop Shoes
+Buy The Lollipop Shoes here

-Almost French
+Buy Almost French here

 Da Vinci Code by Dan Brown

 Though not 100% set in Paris, such is the popularity of the Dan Brown’s novels, that several of them have been turned into films starring Tom Hank.
-The Da Vinci Code features
+The Da Vinci Code features a fast-paced treasure hunt through art, history, and secret societies, beginning with a murder at the Louvre Museum in Paris – so it had to have a mention!
+There are also plenty of other scenes filmed throughout the city’s streets.

-Buy the Da Vinci Code here.
+Buy the Da Vinci Code here

 20 Books About Paris You MUST Read Before Visiting France.
 Here are twenty amazing novels, stories, and memoirs about life in Paris, what to do in Paris and love in the French capital!